-The various proximity effects that we have outlined above operate over quite different spatial scales.
-The product market effects can be long- range-firms in New York may benefit from a large market in California, and reductions in international shipping costs will increase market access for exporting firms.
+The various 'proximity' effects that we have outlined above operate over quite different spatial scales, corresponding at least in part to the distinction between product market and labor market effects.
+The product market effects can be long range -- firms in New York may benefit from a large market in California, and reductions in international shipping costs will increase market access for firms a continent away.
 Much of European economic integration has been motivated by attempts to reap these gains.
-On the other hand, the labor market effects we have described operate within a much narrower area-indeed, some work suggests that 45 minutes driving time is the appropriate range for these effects (Rice, Venables, and Pattachini, 2006).
-The literature on knowledge spillovers in innovation also suggests rapid spatial attenuation.
-For example, Jaffe, Henderson, and Trajtenberg (1993) establish that citations in patent applications are strongly skewed toward the same or neighboring metropolitan areas.
+On the other hand, the labor market effects we have described operate within a much narrower area - indeed, some work suggests that 45 minutes driving time is the appropriate range for these effects (Rice, Venables and Pattachini 2006).
+The literature on knowledge spillovers in innovation also suggests rapid spatial attenuation of effects.
+For example, Jaffe, Henderson and Trajtenberg (1993) establish that citations in patent applications are strongly skewed towards the same or neighboring metropolitan areas.
 We will argue that effects at all sorts of spatial scales are important in understanding shifts in economic geography.